ArhanKonuksal/ArhanKonuksal/README.md

 - 👋 Hi, I’m Arhan Konuksal
-- 👀 I’m interested in Front-End
+- 👀 I’m interested in Full-Stack web development
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java, MongoDB
 - 💞️ I’m looking to collaborate on web-development companies
 - 📫 You can reach me from here or from my mail address arhankonuksal@gmail.com